 You can’t protect your business from unknown risks.
 To get started, figure out what threats your organization faces, the vulnerabilities in your environment, the likelihood that threat events will occur, and the magnitude of impact should they happen.

 Use a formal risk assessment framework, such as NIST 800-30, to take a methodical approach to documenting and addressing the most important risks that face your organization.
-This will help you identify and rank risks, and assure that appropriate resources are allocated to mitigate those risks.
+This will help you identify and rank risks, and ensure that appropriate resources are allocated to mitigate those risks.

 2. Determine Your Scope